-The Hats Simulator was conceived of by Paul Cohen and Niall Adams at Imperial College in the summer of 2002.
-Dr. Cohen implemented the first version of Hats.
+Paul Cohen and Niall Admas conceived of the Hats Simulator at Imperial College in the summer of 2002.
+Professor Cohen implemented the first version of Hats.
+Bob Schrag at IET contributed useful ideas and built a simulator similar to Hats for use in the DARPA EELD and AFRL EAGLE program.
 Work on this project was funded by the Air Force Research Laboratory, account number 53-4540-0588.